 NHSEB’s goal is to do more than teach students how to think through ethical issues: It is to teach students how to think through ethical issues together, as fellow citizens in a complex moral and political community.

 The NHSEB is modeled on the Intercollegiate Ethics Bowl (IEB), and we are indebted to their sponsor, the Association for Practical and Professional Ethics, and to the IEB’s creator Dr. Robert Ladenson, for their example, inspiration, and assistance.

-The NHSEB day-to-day operations are run by Dominique Déry, the Program’s Director, with the support of an Executive Committee and advised and supported by a larger Steering Committee.
-Topic-specific advisory committees (such as Outreach, Fundraising, Resources, and Rules) are formed as needed.
+The NHSEB is run by Dominique Déry, the program’s Director, with advising and support from an Executive Committee at UNC Philosophy and the UNC Parr Center for Ethics as well as an external Advisory Committee.
+Topic-specific committees (such as Outreach, Fundraising, Resources, and Rules) are formed as needed.